Does Donald Trump Own the Miss Universe Pageant?

 “If there were too many women of color, he would make changes,” said one former staffer according to the book Russian Roulette: The Inside Story of Putin’s War on America and the Election of Donald Trump.

 “He often thought a woman was too ethnic or too dark-skinned.
 He had a particular type of woman he thought was a winner.
 Others were too ethnic.
 He liked a type.
 There was Olivia Culpo, Dayanara Torres, and, no surprise, East European women,” another said.
-Trump was also said to reject contestants who hadn’t responded to his advances and to favor those from countries he did business with.)
+Trump was also said to reject contestants who hadn’t responded to his advances and to favor those from countries where he had business dealings.

 Trump sold Miss Universe in 2015 after he made controversial statements about immigration during his presidential campaign.
 At the time, he co-owned the pageant with NBC, which cut ties with him after the remarks.
 Trump quickly purchased NBC’s share of the organization and then sold it to its current owner, IMG.

-The 2018 Miss Universe competition airs December 16 at 7/6c on Fox.
+The 2019 Miss Universe competition airs Sunday, December 8 at 7/6c on Fox.
+The pageant will also be broadcast in Spanish on Telemundo.